-As a young adult, I worked in a psychiatric hospital as a “youth care worker”, providing in-patient care and support for children, adolescents, and their families.
-It was there that I found the work of therapists to be an integral part of helping families understand how to adapt to the behavioral health needs of their children.
+As a young adult, I worked as a youth care worker in a psychiatric hospital, providing in-patient care and support for children, adolescents, and their families.
+There, I found the work of therapists to be an integral part of helping families understand how to adapt to the behavioral health needs of their children.

-The reward in the work came when the patients would begin to soften their defenses and sit one on one to talk about their pain.
-I would never know what life would be like for them after they left the hospital but knowing that for a moment, they felt safe enough to open-up was my first experience as a “therapist.”
+The reward in work came when the patients would begin to soften their defenses and sit one on one to talk about their pain.
+I would never know what life would be like for them after they left the hospital but knowing that, for a moment, they felt safe enough to open up was my first experience as a “therapist.”

 It was during this time that I sought counseling for myself.
-I was ungracefully struggling to come out of the closet, to reconcile my faith with my sexuality, and end an unhealthy relationship with my first lover.
+I was ungracefully struggling to come out of the closet, reconcile my faith with my sexuality, and end an unhealthy relationship with my first lover.

-Several years later I had my second experience in therapy.
-Hank was also a mature man in his 50’s, and had a gift for fatherly compassion.
-I went to see Hank many times over the course of about ten years.
+Several years later, I had my second experience in therapy.
+Hank was a mature man in his 50s and had a gift for fatherly compassion.
+I went to see Hank many times over about ten years.
 After struggling to complete my college education, I went to Hank and asked him to help.
 He seemed perplexed at the proposal, but I told him I needed him to hold me accountable.

 I learned and practiced.

-As a non-traditional student, my experience working in mental health and programs for children gave me a unique perspective on what I was learning and how I was actualizing the knowledge in my life and community.
+As a non-traditional student, my experience working in mental health and programs for children gave me a unique perspective on what I was learning and how I actualized the knowledge in my life and community.

 Working with people and their communities.

-These sensitive issues for LGBTQ+ seniors are often compounded by a lack of culturally competent service providers.
-Much of my professional and volunteer work has been devoted to creating awareness and advancing a conversation about the issues facing mature and aging LGBTQ+ people.
+These sensitive issues for LGBTQ+ seniors often become compounded by a lack of culturally competent service providers.
+I devote much of my professional and volunteer work to creating awareness and advancing a conversation about the issues facing mature and aging LGBTQ+ people.

-Utilizing tenants from the Community Participatory model, in the spring of 2013, I created the Senior Pride Initiative, a grassroots coalition of professionals in Lexington, KY concerned about the representation of LGBTQ+ elders in mainstream aging services.
-The initiative began with direct input from LGBTQ+ seniors requesting education and access to information regarding end of life issues and health care.
+Utilizing tenants from the Community Participatory model, in the spring of 2013, I created the Senior Pride Initiative, a grassroots coalition of professionals in Lexington, Kentucky, concerned about the representation of LGBTQ+ elders in mainstream aging services.
+The initiative began with direct input from LGBTQ+ seniors requesting education and access to information regarding end-of-life issues and health care.

-The goal of the Senior Pride Initiative is to improve the quality of life for lesbian, gay, bisexual, transgender, and queer people by raising awareness of the unique issues and needs they may face in aging.
-This work allowed me to connect with a select group of LGBTQ+ advocates across the country in programs like SAGE, the LGBT Elder Initiative, the National Resource Center on LGBT Aging, and Center on Halsted’s Senior program in Chicago, where I worked directly with LGBTQ+ older adults.
+The Senior Pride Initiative aims to improve the quality of life for lesbian, gay, bisexual, transgender, and queer people by raising awareness of the unique issues and needs they may face in aging.
+This work allowed me to connect with a select group of LGBTQ+ advocates across the country in programs like SAGE, the LGBT Elder Initiative, the National Resource Center on LGBT Aging, and the Center on Halsted’s Senior program in Chicago, where I worked directly with LGBTQ+ older adults.

-My work has been recognized publicly through receiving the Lexington Fairness “Jennifer Crossen – Out for Fairness Award” in 2012, and a featured story, “Training day: National Resource Center teaches LGBT cultural competence”, in Aging Today September – October 2012 issue.
+My work has been recognized publicly through receiving the Lexington Fairness “Jennifer Crossen – Out for Fairness Award” in 2012 and a featured story, “Training Day: National Resource Center Teaches LGBT Cultural Competence,” in Aging Today September – October 2012 issue.